rearc/pynamodb_single_table/README.md

 ## Features

-Provides a Django-inspired "Active Record"-style ORM using single-table design built on top of Django.
+Provides a Django-inspired "Active Record"-style ORM using single-table design built on top of DynamoDB.

 ```python
 import abc